acchan213083/segdrive/README.md

 2. Upload the Arduino sketch.
 3. Power the motors and electromagnets using an external supply.
 4. Press the switch to test Motor1 and LED operation.
 5. Observe countdown cycles, Motor2 operation, electromagnet activation, and '0' rotation during Motor1 timer.
+6. Use D4 and D12 to control relays or monitor motor activity externally.

 ## 🛠️ Customization Ideas

 - Adjust `motorPower1` and `motorPower2` for speed tuning.
 - Adjust `ROTATE_INTERVAL` for faster or slower '0' rotation.
 - Add buzzer or sound feedback during electromagnet activation or Motor1 operation.
 - Display additional messages or animations after `FINISH`.
+- Use D4/D12 to trigger external devices like fans, lights, or alarms via relays.

 ## 📜 License